bmad-sim/GTPSA.jl/docs/src/quickstart.md

 f(\vec{x}) = f(\vec{a}) + \sum_{n=1}^{MO} \left.\frac{\partial f}{\partial x_{i_1} \partial x_{i_2}\ldots \partial x_{i_n}}\right\rvert_{\vec{a}} \Delta x_{i_1} \Delta x_{i_2} \ldots\Delta x_{i_n}
 ```

 The `TPS` type stores all of the monomial coefficients in this Taylor series up to the chosen order (e.g. ``f(\vec{a})``, ``\partial f /\partial x_i |_{\vec{a}}``, etc.).
-You can manipulate and propagate a `TPS` through some functions like any other number type, and the result will be a `TPS` containing the Taylor expansion representing all preceding operations.
+You can manipulate and propagate a `TPS` through functions like any other number type, and the result will be a `TPS` containing the Taylor expansion representing all preceding operations.
 If you have some familiarity with automatic differentiation, then you can view a `TPS` as basically a Dual number which has been highly optimized for high order automatic differentiation with high numbers of variables/parameters.

 **In the context of `GTPSA.jl`, we refer to "variables" as each ``\Delta x_i`` in the `TPS`.** The reason for this is that one can always choose a coordinate system where ``\vec{a}=\vec{0}``, and such a choice greatly simplifies the terminology and analysis.
 This brings up an important point: the `TPS` type itself does NOT explicitly store any expansion point.
 It just stores the monomial coefficients of each term in the Taylor series, truncated at the chosen order of the (tiny) variables.
 The setup of the problem, done by you our dear user, will decide the expansion point.
 In the parlance of Dual numbers, the quantity ``\Delta x_i`` is equivalent to ``0+1\epsilon_i``.